moondance-labs/tanssi-docs/builders/deploy/dapp/deploy.md

 ![A diagram mapping out the steps for deploying an Appchain with the Tanssi dApp.](/images/builders/deploy/dapp/deploy/deploy-1.png)

 For [Dancebox](XXX){target=_blank}, the Tanssi team will manually complete verification, and once verified, the launch process will begin.
-For Tanssi, the process is will be fully decentralized and permissionless.
+For Tanssi, the process will be fully decentralized and permissionless.

 ## Supported Wallets {: #supported-wallets }